 Each team member has their own comfort level and communication style, so everyone’s experience is personal.
 You can’t apply your own feelings to others.
 I find this message to be especially important to leaders, who are more secure in their jobs and often overestimate psychological safety in their teams.

 How we started measuring psychological safety in 2016

 We took the questions that Google used for their psychological safety survey and expanded it for some additional data points.
 We wanted to see which of these characteristics were consistent across team members and where there was a disparity.
 For example: are there certain people who encourage you to take risks?
 Are there others who wouldn’t?
 So we asked each question twice, priming it differently:

 The results let us see the difference between the average for those we’re most comfortable with and those we’re least comfortable with.
-Prompts that had higher disparity between these two answers pointed to interpersonal issues.
+Prompts that had a higher disparity between these two answers pointed to interpersonal issues.
 Prompts with similar answers were more about our culture.